Is there an Incretin Mimetics Lawsuit?

+Yes.
+An incretin mimetics lawsuit is to help patients with type 2 diabetes who were diagnosed with pancreatic cancer.
 Type 2 diabetes patients taking any of the drugs classified as Incretin Mimetics, such as Januvia, Victoza, Janumet, and Byetta, are potentially three times more likely to develop pancreatic cancer.
 Pancreatic cancer is a particularly aggressive form of cancer that most often receives a diagnosis in the later stages.
-If you or a loved one is suffering or suffered from pancreatic cancer as a result of these medications, contact The Carlson Law Firm.
+If you or a loved one is suffering or suffered from pancreatic cancer as a result of Januvia, Victoza, Janumet or Byetta, contact The Carlson Law Firm.
 We have a qualified Incretin Lawsuit or Pancreatic Cancer Lawsuit Lawyer that can help you with your recovery.

 The Carlson Law Firm has more than 40 years of experience representing clients who were victims of dangerous drugs.
 Potential cases are currently being evaluated on behalf of individuals throughout the United States.
 If you have suffered an injury caused by Janumet or Januvia, you may be entitled to compensation.
 The trial attorneys at The Carlson Law Firm can successfully represent you in your claim against clients the pharmaceutical company for negligence.
 Request a free consultation; there will be no cost to you unless we obtain a successful recovery.